 Find the Fund

-Grant applications are often rejected not because of a poor proposal, or the research, but because a wrong funding body is targeted.
+Grant applications are often rejected not because of a poor proposal, or the research, but because a wrong research funding body is targeted.

-Several tools are available that assist researchers in finding the right funding body.
+Several tools are available that assist researchers in finding the right research funding body.
 Following are a few tools:

 Newton’s List is a free resource for individuals seeking international funding.
 It provides a forum for grant-seekers working in the natural and social science fields.